sveltepress-org/sveltepress-docs/docs/admin-dashboard.md

 ## Admin Bar

 Once signed in, an Admin Bar will appear on top of pages for editing, if enabled.
 The Admin Bar is a Svelte component itself.
-To enable the Admin Bar, it should be added to the root layout:
+To enable the Admin Bar, add it to the root layout:

 `routes/+layout.svelte`